-Big rigs, also known as tractor trailers, are an essential part of the economy.
+Big rigs, also known as tractor-trailers, are an essential part of the economy.
 They transport goods to and from manufacturers and retailers.
 The more you see them, the better the economy is performing.

 Despite this, they also pose quite a lot of danger to other vehicles on the roads of Florida because of their length, size, speed, and blind spots.
 The highways and back roads of Florida are inundated with traffic.
 You simply can't get around it.

 Big rigs are so large that they have a slew of blind spots on all sides.
 These prevent the drivers from being able to see the other vehicles around them on the road.
 If a car is traveling in the blind spot of a truck, it is in danger to be involved in an accident.

 That's why it's never a good idea to drive directly alongside a big rig.
-If you cannot see the driver of the truck in the side view mirror, the driver cannot see you.
+If you cannot see the driver of the truck in the side-view mirror, the driver cannot see you.

 Acceleration and Braking

 If traffic is stop-and-go, a truck might not have enough room to stop without hitting a car in front of it.
-As a tip, when in stop-and-go traffic.
+As a tip, when in stop-and-go traffic:

 Weight, Size, and Length of the Big Rig

-The weight, size, and length of the truck pose a significant danger for other vehicles.
+- Size and length.
 When a large truck collides with a car, there will be more damage to the car because of the size differential.

 Broken or Poorly Maintained Trucks